-Real Food Wales is an easy to use app, which maps over 150 of the best food businesses in Pembrokeshire, helping users access sustainable and delicious food.
+Sisters, Helen and Nicola Steer were winners in our Wales Coast Path GeoVation Challenge in 2012 and launched their iPhone app, Real Food Wales last year.
+The easy to use app, maps over 150 of the best food businesses in Pembrokeshire, helping users access sustainable and delicious food.

-Our GeoVation judging panel met this week and were delighted at the quality and scope of the ideas submitted to our GeoVation Challenge to look for ways that British business could improve their environmental performance using Ordnance Survey products or services in the solution.
+Our GeoVation judging panel were delighted at the quality and scope of the 74 ideas submitted to our GeoVation Challenge to find ways to encourage active lifestyles in Britain using Ordnance Survey products or services in the solution.

-The judging panel have now selected a short-list of 10 finalists who have been invited to develop their ideas further at GeoVation Camp, held over the weekend of 21 -23 June 2013 at Ordnance Survey in Southampton.
+The judging panel have now selected a short-list of 10 finalists who have been invited to develop their ideas further at GeoVation Camp, held over the weekend of 28 February to 2 March at Ordnance Survey in Southampton.

 The finalists who have been invited to GeoVation Camp are:

 With only one day left to enter our latest GeoVation Challenge, I thought it would be a good time to remind you of why we launched a challenge calling for innovative ideas which encourage people to lead active lifestyles in the open.

 An All-Party Commission on Physical Activity state on their website “The human body was designed to move.
 But in a very short period of time, we have become dangerously inactive as a population.
 We are witnessing a physical inactivity epidemic”.